mahfujur98/scicomp105-labs/README.md

-# scicomp105-labs
+# Welcome to BNL Scientific Computing 105 (Labs)
-BNL Scientific Computing 105 using Python
+## using Python and Visual Studio Code